harshrohit/articles/holdassist.md

 - Callback adoption has been shown to boost first-contact resolution by 75% and cut wait times by nearly a third ([Teliqon](https://teliqon.io/blog/how-intelligent-callback-queues-reduce-wait-times)).
 - Forrester reports that callback systems can lower abandonment by up to 75% and reduce talk time by 25% ([Forrester](https://tei.forrester.com/go/Talkdesk/CXCloud/?lang=en-us)).

-### What changes when calls stay live
+### What changes when callers don't stay on the call

-Apple Hold Assist does not disconnect the call—it only silences the music.
-This alters the ROI math:
+Here is the thing with Hold Assist, it doesn't hang up the call, but the device hears the MOH instead of the human caller.

-- Companies still pay for every toll-free minute, but now they’re paying for **dead air**.
+- Companies still pay for the call, and continue playing MOH which the callers are not listening.
-- Branded on-hold messages, which once influenced behavior and reduced hang-ups, are silenced.
+- They spend money for Branded on-hold messages, and the options for a callback, but the callers may not be there to make a choice.
-- Vendors still get paid for content fewer people hear.
+- Virtual Queuing vendors still continue to get paid.
-- Enterprises can’t abandon callbacks or MOH, so they end up funding **both worlds**.
+- Moreover, enterprises can’t abandon callbacks or MOH for the people who may not use Hold Assist.

 ---

-## But Wait, Doesn’t Android Already Do This?
+## But Doesn't Android Already Do This?

 Yes.
-Android has offered similar features for years through apps and settings.
-The industry survived.
+Android has offered similar features for years through apps and settings, and there is no major change, so will Apple be able to make a dent.

-So why might Apple be different?

 - iPhone users represent **57% of U.S. smartphones** ([StatCounter](https://gs.statcounter.com/os-market-share/mobile/united-states-of-america)).
-- Apple features tend to become *default behavior overnight*, not optional settings.
+- We have seen in the past that when Apple releases a feature, people tend to use it.
+Be it Facetime, FaceID etc.
-- When Apple normalizes something, industries often respond.
+- When Apple releases something, industries look at that feature.

 Or maybe it won’t be different.
 Maybe the hold industry adapts again.